+• Note: You can use the Review Q&A at the end of the lesson to help you identify extra teaching opportunities and discussion points.
 You can start with a detailed tour of the Develop module workspace and its panels.

-Although the section "Adjusting contrast using the tone curve" includes some useful illustrations, and the exercise "Adjusting the white balance and the tonal range" has students observe the effects of clipping, the concepts behind to the histogram and the tone curve are not explained in any depth in these exercises.

-For some students, these displays and controls may not seem intuitive, so you may need to take some extra time to explain them.
-In doing so, you should encourage the use of the Histogram panel, both as an analytic or "diagnostic" tool, and as live feedback while modifying an image.
+Although the sections "Working with the Tone controls" and "Adjusting contrast using the tone curve" include some useful illustrations, the concepts behind the histogram and the tone curve are not explained in any real depth in these exercises.
+To some students, these displays and controls may not seem intuitive, so you may need to take some extra time to explain them.
+Encourage the use of the Histogram panel, both as an analytic tool and as live feedback.
+You should also point out that the Histogram panel is not merely a fixed display, but also an interactive tool in its own right: moving the pointer over the different zones of the curve highlights the respective adjustment controls, and dragging the curve modifies the relevant settings.
+As you move the pointer over the image in the main preview, the Histogram panel displays dynamic RGB values for the pixels currently under the pointer.